C-Adam/Coding-Notes/JavaScript/Note.md

   mainMenu: ["Pizza", "Pasta", "Risotto"],
 }

-const menu = [...restaurant.starterMenu, ...restaurant.mainMenu]; //Unpacks both menu's into 1 array
+const menu = [...restaurant.starterMenu, ...restaurant.mainMenu]; //Unpacks both menu's elements into 1 array

 for (const item of menu) {
   console.log(item);
+  /*
+  Prints each of the items in the array separately:

+  Focaccia
+  Bruschetta
+  Garlic Bread
+  Caprese Salad
+  Pizza
+  Pasta
+  Risotto

+  */
 }

 for (const [index, foodName] of menu.entries()) {